What should you focus on as the transition approaches?

 How much monthly income will you need?
 Look at your monthly expenses and add them up.
 (Consider also the trips, adventures and pursuits you have in mind in the near term.)
 You may end up living on less; that may be acceptable, as your monthly expenses may decline.
 If your retirement income strategy was conceived a few years ago, revisit it to see if it needs adjusting.
 As a test, you can even try living on your projected monthly income for 2-3 months prior to retiring.

 Should you downsize or relocate?
-Moving to another state may lessen your tax burden.
 Moving into a smaller home may reduce your monthly expenses.
-In a perfect world, you would retire without any mortgage debt.
 If you will still be paying off your home loan in retirement, realize that your monthly income might be lower as you do so.
-You may want to investigate a refi, but consider that the cost of a refi can offset the potential savings down the line.

-In planning for retirement, the top priority is to build savings; within retirement, the top priority is generating consistent, sufficient income.
-With that in mind, portfolio assets may be adjusted or reallocated with respect to time: it may be wise to have some risk-averse investments that can provide income in the next few years as well as growth investments geared to income or savings objectives on the long-term horizon.
+How should your portfolio be constructed?
+In planning for retirement, the top priority is to build investments; within retirement, the top priority is generating consistent, sufficient income.
+With that in mind, portfolio assets may be adjusted or reallocated with respect to time, risk tolerance, and goals: it may be wise to have some risk-averse investments that can provide income in the next few years as well as growth investments geared to income or savings objectives on the long-term horizon.

 How will you live?
 There are people who wrap up their careers without much idea of what their day-to-day life will be like once they retire.
 Some picture an endless Saturday.
 Others wonder if they will lose their sense of purpose (and self) away from work.
 Remember that retirement is a beginning.
 Ask yourself what you would like to begin doing.
 Think about how to structure your days to do it, and how your day-to-day life could change for the better with the gift of more free time.